-If a report of domestic violence, dating violence, sexual assault or stalking is reported to the University, below are the procedures that the University will follow:
+If a report of domestic violence, dating violence, sexual assault, or stalking is reported to OIE, below are the procedures that the University will follow:

-Incident Being Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will provide the complainant with a written explanation of the complainant's rights and options Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide complainant with referrals to on campus mental health providers Institution will assess need to implement supportive and protective measures, if appropriate.
-Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Institution will provide instructions on how to apply for Protective Order Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution Institution will inform the complainant of the outcome of the investigation, whether or not the respondent will be administratively charged and inform them of the outcome.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement supportive and protective measures to protect the complainant, if appropriate Institution will provide the complainant with a written explanation of the complainant's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Dating Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement supportive and protective measures to protect the complainant, if appropriate Institution will provide the complainant with a written explanation of the complainant's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate
+Incident Being Reported Procedure Institution Will Follow Sexual Assault Institution will assess immediate safety needs of complainant Institution will provide the complainant with a written explanation of the complainant's rights, resources, supports, and options.
+Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide complainant with referrals to on campus mental health providers Institution will assess need to implement supportive and protective measures, if appropriate.
+Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Institution will provide instructions on how to apply for Protective Order Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant of the outcome of the investigation, whether or not the respondent will be administratively charged and inform them of the outcome.
+Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement supportive and protective measures to protect the complainant, if appropriate Institution will provide the complainant with a written explanation of the complainant's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Dating Violence And/or Domestic Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement supportive and protective measures to protect the complainant, if appropriate Institution will provide the complainant with a written explanation of their rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate